 The Company recognizes and measures compensation expense for all stock-based payment awards granted to employees, directors and nonemployees, including stock options, restricted stock units ("RSUs"), performance-based awards ("PSUs"), and the employee stock purchase plan (the "ESPP") based on the fair value of the awards on the date of grant.
 The determination of the grant date fair value using an option-pricing model is affected by the estimated fair value of the Company's common stock as well as assumptions regarding a number of other complex and subjective variables.
 These variables include expected stock price volatility over the expected term of the award, actual and projected employee stock option exercise behaviors, the risk-free interest rate for the expected term of the award and expected dividends.
 The fair value of RSUs and PSUs is determined by the closing price on the date of grant of the Company's Class A common stock, as reported on the Nasdaq Global Select Market.
 The Company estimates the fair value of the rights to acquire stock under the ESPP using the Black-Scholes option-pricing model.
 Stock-based compensation for stock options and RSUs is recognized on a straight-line basis over the requisite service period and account for forfeitures as they occur.
 Stock-based compensation for PSUs is amortized under the accelerated attribution method and may be adjusted over the vesting period based on interim estimates of performance against pre-set objectives.
 PSUs will vest upon achievement of specified performance targets and subject to continuous service through the applicable vesting dates.
-The compensation cost is recognized over the requisite service period when it is probable that the performance condition will be satisfied and the Company accounts for forfeitures as they occur.
+The company accounts for forfeitures as they occur.